 The full participation of all citizens in the digital world is a priority for the inclusive Information Society.
 The key to empowering people to fully participate in the inclusive Information Society is education offering lifelong learning opportunities for all, including through ICTs, capacity building and provision of appropriate infrastructure.
 Promoting and protecting freedom of expression and right of privacy enables all, and particularly women, indigenous peoples, older and young people and people with disabilities to fully contribute to democratic governance, the development of policies and practices concerning inclusive Information Society that are essential for addressing their concerns, needs and aspirations.

 The interests of the poorest and most marginalized people are addressed in a rights-based approach to development as a cross-cutting priority encouraging the participation of all stakeholder communities in this process.
 Universal access to information and knowledge, with due respect for the free flow of information is ensured with the active contribution of the poorest and most marginalised people.

+Proposed paragraph by IFIP IP3 on the need for professional practitioners:

+The interests of all citizens in the digital world will be best be protected through measures that promote and encourage the professionalism in those who provide, create and manage the ICTs that they will use.
+These professionals must be provided with the opportunity to demonstrate not only their technical capability but also their trustworthiness through being recognised as professional practitioners by means of certification within their local contexts and by trusted organisations.

 The ongoing development of multistakeholder processes, which have become an essential and unique approach to engagement in addressing issues affecting the inclusive Information Society , is harnessed.
 Further deepening of the current multistakeholder model is important with particular emphasis on the benefits of the inclusive decision-making structure.